keboola/connection-docs/management/project/tokens/index.md

 2. automatically when creating a new configuration of certain components (for example, Orchestrations).
 3. manually when needed.

-Typical reasons to manually create a new API token are:
+These are the typical reasons to manually create a new API token:

 - You want to use the [APIs](https://developers.keboola.com/overview/api/); this includes all of the [Storage clients](https://developers.keboola.com/integrate/storage/#storage-api-clients).
 - You need to limit access to certain data (for example, share a single table) or components.

-Although tokens cannot be used to directly login to the Keboola Connection UI, they do allow executing almost all operations in a Keboola Connection project.
-As such, they must be treated as secret.
+Although tokens cannot be used to directly login to the Keboola Connection user interface, they do allow executing almost all operations in a Keboola Connection project.
+As such, they must be treated as a secret.
 Therefore the token string is shown only when the token is created and it is not accessible later.
 You should immediately [refresh a token](#refreshing-a-token) in case there is a suspicion that the token string was revealed to unauthorized persons.